tenzir/tenzir/web/docs/command-line.md

 tenzir-ctl [opts] cmd1 [opts1] cmd2 [opts2] ...
 ```

-Both long `--long=X` and short `-s X` exist.
-Boolean options do not require
+We have both long `--long=X` and short `-s X` options.
+Boolean options do not
-explicit specification of a value, and it suffices to write `--long` and `-s`
+require explicit specification of a value, and it suffices to write `--long` and
-to set an option to true.
+`-s` to set an option to true.

 Each `tenzir-ctl` command has its own dedicated set of options.
 Options are not
 global and only valid for their respective command.
 Consider this example: